Columbia Brain Injury Attorneys

 Typically, injured individuals can recover compensation for medical expenses, disability accommodations, loss of earnings or earning capacity, pain and suffering, reduced quality of life, shock/mental anguish, emotional distress, and more.

 Time Limits for Filing a Brain Injury Claim

 Per the Revised Statutes of Missouri § 516.120, claims must be brought forth within five years from the date the brain injury was sustained, otherwise they will be considered invalid.
 When you are also healing from or adjusting to your injury, these five years can run out quickly.
 Don’t wait to consult a lawyer about your case.
 You do not want to accidentally submit a weak claim or let the statute of limitations expire because you waited too long to get started.

 At DiPasquale Moore, we have more than 100 years of combined experience and a track record of success.
 Our commitment to providing our clients with high-quality legal representation has resulted in us recovering millions of dollars for them in settlements and jury verdicts.
-Don’t let the party that harmed you stick you with the bill and get away without having to answer for what happened; hold them accountable with the help of a knowledgeable attorney.

 Get in touch with our Columbia brain injury lawyers today at (573) 312-3188.
 Se habla español.